Skip to main content

 How to manage your nighttime allergies

 There’s no question that the effects of allergies are especially a nuisance when you’re trying to get a solid snooze.
-Try these tips to reduce pesky allergens from disturbing your sleep and to find nighttime allergy relief.
+Try these tips to reduce pesky allergens from disturbing your sleep and to find nighttime allergy relief:

-1. Dust mite-proof your bedding
+1. Dust mite-proofing your house

 Dust mites are one of the most common household allergens.
 They feed on dead skin cells and often live inside mattresses, pillows, and bedding.
 Using zippered covers for your mattress, pillows, and box spring can help keep dust mites at bay.
 You might also consider swapping out down-filled comforters and feather pillows for a synthetic material.